IBM/ibm-licensing-operator/README.md

 - Administrator permissions for the cluster
 - 'kubectl` 1.11.3 or higher
 - Linux or iOS

-    **Note**: To install on Windows, change the commands to fit the Windows standard.
+    **Note**: To install the IBM Licensing Operator on Windows, adjust the commands to fit the Windows standard.

-1\. **Install the Operator Lifecycle Manager**
+1\. **Install the Operator Lifecycle Manager (OLM)**

-Make sure that you are connected to your cluster.
+1. Make sure that you are connected to your cluster.
 You can, for example, run the following command:

 ```bash
 kubectl get node
 ```

-You should get a list of your nodes in response.
+The response includes a list of your nodes

-Download OLM Release from [here](https://github.com/operator-framework/operator-lifecycle-manager/releases)
+2. Download OLM release from [the OLM GitHub repository](https://github.com/operator-framework/operator-lifecycle-manager/releases).

     **Note:** For versions newer than 13.0, the process might differ.
-Use the following script to install OLM v13.0:
+3. Use the following script to install OLM v13.0:

 ```bash
 curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/0.13.0/install.sh | bash -s 0.13.0
 ```

-If you get an error, you might have the old version of Kubernetes.
-You can try either upgrading your Kubernetes server version or using older version of OLM.
+   **Troubleshooting:** If you get an error, you might have the old version of Kubernetes.
+You can try either upgrading your Kubernetes server version or using the older version of OLM.

 2\. **Install the Operator Marketplace**

-Clone the following github repo:
+1. Clone the Operator Marketplace GitHub repo with the following command:

 ```bash
 git clone --single-branch --branch release-4.6 https://github.com/operator-framework/operator-marketplace.git
 ```

-Change the `marketplace` namespace to `olm` to be able to create subscriptions to the operatorsource/catalogsource from different namespace.
+2. Change the `marketplace` namespace to `olm` to be able to create subscriptions to the operatorsource/catalogsource from a different namespace.

-You can check you `global catalog namespace` at OLM `packageserver` pod yaml somewhere in your cluster, using `grep           global-namespace`.
+3. Check your `global catalog namespace` at OLM `packageserver` pod yaml somewhere in your cluster, using `grep           global-namespace`.
 If the cluster's `global catalog namespace` is different than `olm`, complete the following steps to change it:

-    1. Run the following command:
+   a.
+Run the following command:
 - For **Linux** users
 ```bash
 # change this value if this would not be olm
 export GLOBAL_CATALOG_NAMESPACE=olm